reactjs/rfcs/text/0000-React.HeadlessComponent.md

 # Summary

+The high level proposal is for adding a new `React.HeadlessComponent` type to React, similar to `React.PureComponent`, for the explicit purpose of tooling (and possible React optimization) to take advantage of the fact that the component will not render any elements.
+This is the primary reason this proposal cannot be achieved in userland.

-React.HeadlessComponent is a new sibling to React.PureComponent that explicitly doesn't allow `render()` to be implemented.
+If the high level proposal is accepted, the low level proposal for `React.HeadlessComponent`'s API is that it explicitly doesn't allow `render()` to be implemented.
 Instead it assumes its child is a function and calls it while passing down data as a first argument, and its instance as a second argument (allowing access to class fields, `state` and `setState`).

 Users can optionally implement a `children()` class method instead of a `render()` method, and in it you return an object which will then be included in the child function call.
 Returning JSX inside a `children()` class method will throw an error (see errors section below), but the object itself can contain React components (aka "[render components](https://twitter.com/swyx/status/995051406636744706)", a special case of render props).